 Canon Vs. Nikon: Video Quality

-Answering which brand has the better video quality two years ago would have been much simpler.
+Answering which brand has better video quality two years ago would have been much simpler.
 Where a few models ago Nikon didn’t offer autofocus while recording video, their latest DSLRs offer continuous autofocus.
 Comparing models individually across the brands, Nikon even has some cameras with a 60 fps frame rate for smoother motion where the equivalent Canon has 30 fps.
 Canon traditionally offers the better video, but Nikon’s latest developments put them much closer.
+Today, both companies can come in handy if you are looking at picking a camera for a pursuing video editing course or for professional use.

 When it comes to the more advanced DSLRs, there’s pretty much a Canon to match every Nikon.
 That’s not always the case though.
 Nikon hasn’t yet come up with an answer to Canon’s speedy 10 fps EOS 7D Mark II, and Nikon has a camera designed specifically for astrophotography, the D810A, where Canon’s similar option has a smaller APS-C sensor.